 Eternal Security

-Salvation is completely the work of God and never the work of people; and those whom the Lord saves He preserves until He brings them home to heaven (John 5:24; 10:28; Phil 1:6; 1 John 5:13).
-The biblical truth regarding eternal security is in no way a license to sin, as God calls His children to live righteously in this world (Tit 2:11-14; 1 Pet 1:14-16), and disciplines them when they rebelliously turn from His will (1 Cor 5:1-5; 11:27-30; Heb 12:5-7).
+Salvation is completely the work of God and never the work of people; and those of us whom the Lord saves, He faithfully preserves until He brings us home to heaven (John 5:24; 10:28; Phil 1:6; 1 John 5:13).
+The biblical truth of our eternal security is in no way a license for us to sin, for God calls us as His children to live righteously in this present world (Tit 2:11-14; 1 Pet 1:14-16).
+And when we stubbornly turn from His will, He disciplines us in love to restore us to fellowship and growth (1 Cor 5:1-5; 11:27-30; Heb 12:5-7).

 The Church